Free Website Content - Copyright Infringement

 I've always been of the opinion that competition

-make better products.
-While it might be true that imitation
+and make better products.
+While it might be true that

-is the sincerest form of flattery, copying someone else's
+imitation is the sincerest form of flattery, copying

 We recently came across a competitor using

-the traffic on one of our sites, along with our sales
+showing the traffic on one of our sites, along

-further, I realized that their competing application was,
+Digging a little further, I realized that their competing

-in both form and function, identical to our application.
+application was, in both form and function, identical

-violated and once the initial emotional reaction passed,
+copyright violated and once the initial emotional reaction

 Who, What and Where

-research the alleged content violator.
-Arm yourself with
+and research the alleged content violator.
+Arm yourself

-information.
-Determining the who, what and where will guide
+with information.
+Determining the who, what and where

 Determine WHO is violating your copyright